 Tacoma Immigration Clinic provides counseling services and legal advice on immigration matters.
 Call (253) 572-5134 to make an appointment.

-OIRR helped fund and establish the Seattle and King County Immigrant Legal Defense Network, who will be partnering with Kids in Need of Defense (KIND), NWIRP, and Colectiva Legal del Pueblo to provide legal defense against removal/detention cases for people seeking immigration relief.
-OIRR also provides navigation assistance for legal and social services in the county, and offers an immigration resource page translated into over 20 languages.
+Seattle OIRR helped fund and establish the Seattle and King County Immigrant Legal Defense Network, who will be partnering with Kids in Need of Defense (KIND), NWIRP, and Colectiva Legal del Pueblo to provide legal defense against removal/detention cases for people seeking immigration relief.
+OIRR also provides navigation assistance for legal and social services in the county.

 Refugee Women's Alliance (ReWA) offers a variety of services to refugees and immigrants, including naturalization services/citizenship training, Green Card Application Assistance, and low-cost immigration services.
 ReWA has on-site staff fluent in English, Somali, Vietnamese, Burmese, Russian, and Ukrainian.